Fourier transform of algebraic measures: How non-Lagrangian isotropic varieties appear

 (the r.h.s makes sense because the restriction of $f:F^2\to F^2$ to the support of the distribution $\varphi (x)\cdot |dt\wedge dx|$ is proper).
 As usual, the distribution $u$ can be considered as a generalized function.
 This function is smooth outside of the point $y=t=0$; in fact, it is easy to see that

 \begin{lem} If $\varphi\ne 0$ then the wave front of $u$ is the union of the following two sets:

 a) the part of the zero section that corresponds to the support of the function $\varphi (y/t^n)$;

-b) a line\footnote{You see this line if you draw a picture of the function $|t^{-n}|\cdot\varphi (y/t^n)$ (more precisely, a picture of the set $|y|\le c\cdot |t^n|$, where $c$ is a ``fuzzy" number rather than a ``sharp" one).} in the cotangent space of the point $y=t=0$. \end{lem}
+b) a line\footnote{You see this line (at lest, in the case $F=\bR$) if you draw a picture of the function $|t^{-n}|\cdot\varphi (y/t^n)$ (more precisely, a picture of the set $|y|\le c\cdot |t^n|$, where $c$ is a ``fuzzy" number rather than a ``sharp" one).} in the cotangent space of the point $y=t=0$. \end{lem}

 \begin{proof} The calculus of wave fronts\footnote{E.g., see \cite[Prop.~2.3.8]{AD} and \cite[Def.~2.3.6]{AD}.} tells us that the wave front of $u$ is contained in the set of $F$-points of $\Crit_f\,$.
 So the description of $\Crit_f$ given in Example~\ref{ex:Kashiwara} yields an upper bound for the wave front.
 On the other hand, the wave front set is a conic subset of the cotangent bundle which is not contained in the zero section (because $u$ is not smooth at the point $y=t=0$). \end{proof}